Spaces for People is split into three workstreams, City Centre, Neighbourhood Space and Active Travel Routes.

 Full details of City Centre measures already in place and ongoing can be found here.

 This workstream enables the temporary re-allocation of road space for physical distancing outside shops, and primarily involves the removal of kerbside parking.
+We have also acted to widen footways where pinch points have been identified at Shawlands Primary School and Lourdes Primary School.

 The first phase of work at the height of lockdown restrictions, was focused on providing additional space for walking and wheeling in neighbourhood shopping streets, with priority given to areas requiring additional support further to the Scottish Index of Multiple Deprivation; as well as those spaces where issues with queuing have been observed.